Suggested links

 Additionally, CBT is different from other types of therapy because it theorizes that a person’s perception of the world and themselves can directly impact their overall well-being.

-By shifting these perceptions, CBT helps patients improve how they cope with stress and other issues in their daily lives.
+By shifting these perceptions, CBT helps patients improve their ability to cope with stress and other issues in their daily lives.

 Other types of psychotherapy include: